Sessions

 A third pill — Files N — appears on the same status bar, to the right of the sub-agent and skill pills.
 It surfaces where the agent's Read / Write / Edit / MultiEdit / NotebookEdit tool calls have landed in the worktree, giving you three signals at a glance: hotspots, coverage, and the balance between reads and writes.

 • N is the number of distinct file paths the agent has touched so far.
-Only tool calls with status: "completed" are counted — pending and failed calls are ignored.
+Only completed operations are counted — pending or failed calls are ignored.

 • The pill is hidden when no files have been touched, so fresh sessions show nothing until the first file operation completes.

-• The figure is recomputed from the live event stream, so it updates as the agent works and survives session reload in the same way as the other counters.
+• The figure updates live as the agent works and survives session reload.

 Clicking the pill opens an anchored popover whose bottom edge sits just above the pill.
 As you expand or collapse rows, the popover's top edge grows or shrinks while its bottom stays pinned — so the relationship between the popover and the pill remains stable.
 When there isn't enough room above (e.g. the session view is short), the popover flips below the pill instead.